-If you have any questions or concerns related to your privacy and CMHA WW, please contact our privacy and risk officer, Anna Tersigni at firstname.lastname@example.org or 1-844-CMHA WW3 (2642-993) ext.
+If you have any questions or concerns related to your privacy and CMHA WW, please contact our Chief Privacy Officer, Anna Tersigni at firstname.lastname@example.org or 1-844-CMHA WW3 (2642-993) ext.
 2011.

 Understanding Your Personal Health Information and Privacy Rights

 Your personal health information may contain information about:

 - your personal history

 Your personal health information is primarily used to paint the picture of your overall health so that your care providers can give you better care.